mariusmm/RISC-V-TLM/README.md

 Current performance is about 1.500.000 instructions / sec in a Intel Core i5-5200<span>@</span>2.2Ghz and about 3.000.000 instructions / sec in a Intel Core i7-8550U<span>@</span>1.8Ghz.

+Trace perihperal creates a xterm window where it prints out all received data.

 ### Structure
 ![Modules' hierarchy](https://github.com/mariusmm/RISC-V-TLM/blob/master/doc/Hierarchy.png)